faceleg/pagesofinterest.net/_posts/2023-11-20-an-engineers-tools-yours-for-life.md

 {% picture jpt-webp "images/an-engineers-tools-yours-for-life-hands-exercise.jpg" --alt {{ Exercising Animal }} --picture class="post-inline-image-left" %}

 You won't believe it until your time but bodies wear out and require maintenance.
-We can ride youth for awhile but it catches up to you.
+We can ride youth for a while but it catches up to you.

 #1 and #2 solved one set of problems, it was nearly a decade after I discovered special keyboards when I implemented the final stage - exercise and the use of a standing desk.